 Gastrointestinal Disorders Treatment Questions and Answers

+Gastrointestinal Disorders affect the GI system, which extends from the mouth to the anus.
+Irritable bowel syndrome (IBS), acid reflux, indigestion, colon cancer, and hemorrhoids are all common GI illnesses.
 At Express Healthcare, we are dedicated to providing you with all of your gastrointestinal treatment needs.
-Call us today or visit us online to book an appointment.
-We have convenient locations in College Park MD, New Carrollton MD, Falls Church VA, and Vienna VA to serve you.
+For more information, contact us or schedule an appointment online.
+We have convenient locations in College Park MD, New Carrollton MD, Falls Church VA, and Berwyn Height MD, to serve you.

 Table of Contents: